rheark/Life_Expectancy_DSF3/README.md

 | une_pop         | Population (thousands)                                                                                  |
 | une_hiv         | Prevalence of HIV, total (% of population ages 15-49)                                                   |

-## Something Learnt in This Project
+## Something New Learnt in This Project
 - Filling in null values for time series datas using linear interpolation method instead of using median or mean of the data
 - Training model using Random Forest Regressor and Gradient Boosting Regressor
 - Finding the best parameter for the estimators used and reducing the possibility of overfitting by using Grid Search Cross Validation